Curtis Mayfield Album Reviews

 Curtis Mayfield was born in Chicago, where he sang in a gospel choir.
 As a teenager, he joined the vocal group The Roosters.
 The Roosters became The Impressions, releasing their first single in 1958.

 When Jerry Butler left the group, Mayfield became the lead singer.
-Throughout the 1960s he emerged as a songwriter, penning ‘Gypsy Woman’ and ‘People Get Ready’.
+He emerged as a songwriter in the 1960s, penning ‘Gypsy Woman’ and ‘People Get Ready’.
 Mayfield went solo in the 1970s, enjoying fame for records like Curtis (1970) and Superfly (1972).
+He was also a successful songwriter, penning #1 hits for The Staple Singers and Tony Orlando & Dawn.

 Along with Stevie Wonder and Marvin Gaye, Mayfield made socially conscious music in the early 1970s.
 His perspective was often warm and humane, promoting inclusivity.
 Mayfield had a distinctive style, built around his falsetto voice and funky guitar.
 Self-taught, his guitar used an unusual open F# tuning, matched to the black keys of a piano.